 - Between 70 and 79 years old, 50 %.

 In spite of considering the crown area important for many patients, it is generally a less "cosmetically significant" compare to the frontal line and the front scalp.
-Fortunately, the crown is located in the upper part of the scalp near the end of the head, so most of people can not see it, whereas the frontal line is appeared for everyone.
-As a result, if you are having hair loss in the frontal line you should first treat this region then start with the crown area.
+Fortunately, the crown is located in the upper part of the scalp near the end of the head, so most of the people cannot see it, whereas the frontal line is seen by everyone.

-If you are planning to do a crown transplant and you have a limited donor area, you have to ask yourself this question " how I will look if I use all the grafts that I have in my donor area in order to do crown transplant and the I start to suffer from hair falling in the frontal part of the scalp?" the answer will be " of course, your hair will not look natural".
+If you are planning to do a crown transplant and you have a limited donor area, you have to ask yourself this question: "How I will look if I use all the grafts that I have in my donor area in order to do a crown transplant, and then I start to suffer from hair falling in the frontal part of the scalp?".
+The answer will be, of course, “my hair will not look natural".

-Having heavy hair in the crown area and suffering from hair absence in the frontal part of the scalp will give us an abnormal and uncommon look.
-On the other hand, we may see men have a heavy front line but suffering from some gaps in the crown area, this situation consider normal and we see it a lot.
-For this reason, if you have a limited donor area and you can only transplant one region in the scalp, we advise to focus on transplanting the frontal line.
+Having a lot of hair in the crown area and suffering from hair absence in the frontal part of the scalp will give us an abnormal and uncommon look.
+On the other hand, we can see that men have a heavy front line but suffer from some gaps in the crown area, and this situation is considered normal and we see it a lot.
+For this reason, if you have a limited donor area and you can only transplant one region in the scalp, we advise you to focus on the frontal line.

 How old are you?

-When we have youth patients we should be more accuracy while we are evaluating their situation before take any decision for crown transplant.
-Although a "bald spot" can be psychologically tough for a young man.
-Patients who suffer from thinning in this area may have more hair falling.
+When we have young patients we should be more accuracy while we are evaluating their situation before take any decision about a crown transplant.
+Although a "bald spot" can be psychologically tough for a young man, patients who suffer from thinning in this area may have more hair falling.